airyhq/airy/docs/docs/glossary.md

 - `channelId` uuid

 - `content` string  Immutable string version of the ingested content.
 APIs dynamically parse and map it to a schema using the mapping library.
-[Read more]()

 - `offset` long sequence number of message within a conversation